WenqiLiao/All-About-Me/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
 3. as a user, I can create a new discussion
-4. as a user, I can delete my own discussion
-5. as a user, I can see all others' discussion
+4. as a user, I can see all others' discussion
-6. as a user, I can filter discussion with a specific party(families, friends, etc)
+5. as a user, I can filter discussion with a specific party(families, friends, etc)

 ## Research Topics